jdogresorg/Broadcast-Token-Naming-System/docs/actions/DIVIDEND.md

 - `UNIT` - A specific unit of measure (1 or 1.0)
 - To send large amounts of `tokens` to users, see the `AIRDROP` or `SEND` commands
 - If `TICK` is divisible and `DIVIDEND_TICK` is non-divisble, quantities under 1.0 will receive no `DIVIDEND_TICK`
+- `SOURCE` address is excluded from receiving dividends